 Ask questions and do your research before giving to a charity

-Hurricane Sandy thrashed the Eastern coast with harsh winds, rain and flooding.
-While Sandy may have died down, charities may soon come to life soliciting for donations to support the relief efforts.
+Hurricane Isaac thrashed the gulf coast states with harsh winds, rain and flooding.
+While Isaac may have died down, charities may soon come to life soliciting for donations to support the relief efforts.
 With many options available for donors to consider, the Better Business Bureau offer tips for donors looking to assist in the relief efforts.

 The BBB Wise Giving Alliance Standards for Charity Accountability were developed to assist donors in making sound giving decisions and to foster public confidence in charitable organizations.
 The standards seek to encourage fair and honest solicitation practices, to promote ethical conduct by charitable organizations and to advance support of philanthropy.